When is FMQs?

 What will Nicola Sturgeon say?

-Ms Sturgeon usually begins FMQs by sharing the latest figures for Covid-19 in Scotland.
+Ms Sturgeon will begin FMQs by sharing the latest figures for Covid-19 in Scotland.

 Where can I watch FMQs?

-You can also watch the announcement via the Scottish Parliament TV site.
+You can also watch via the Scottish Parliament TV site.